 There are even studies that show up to 30 percent of patients have one or more medical mistakes on the hospital discharge papers.

-If a pharmaceutical company has allowed a faulty or contaminated drug to hit the market, then need to be held accountable.
+If a pharmaceutical company has allowed a faulty or contaminated drug to hit the market, then it needs to be held accountable.
 Often, a company does not know about a problem with their product until after it has been sold to millions of consumers.
 Other times, though, they know there are more risks than they admit but still push for it to be approved and sold.

 Where You Can Turn